Rosehill, London

-Rosehill is a suburb of Sutton in south-west London.
+Rosehill is a suburb of Sutton in South London, England.
 It lends its name to the Rose Hill roundabout, which connects the A217, A297 and B278.
+It is 9 miles (14+1/2 km) southwest of Charing Cross.

 At the 2011 Census the population of the suburb was included in the Sutton North ward of the London Borough of Sutton.

 The area surrounding Rosehill is notably green: there are two large green spaces to the southeast and southwest, Rosehill Park East and Rosehill Park West, the latter housing the Sutton Tennis Academy; a park to the west, Thomas Wall Park, named after the local benefactor; and a park to the east opposite St Helier Hospital, called the St. Helier Open Space.
 It is also residential in character, with two large sets of flats immediately north and south of the roundabout.
 The northern block of flats is in an Art Deco style, and dates from the 1930s; the southern development was built by Bellway Homes and marketed as luxury apartments circa 2003.